easchwar/explora/docs/dev_notes.md

 - Better seed data
 - modal for question form
 - make useful navbar
+- change url for tags (use tag_name instead of id)

 ## Interesting Problems:
 ### Making a feed action for questions controller